KU-Blockchain/DAO-Docs/docs/get-started/create-an-account.md

 2. **Visit the Polygon Faucet**:

    - Go to the [Polygon Faucet](https://faucet.polygon.technology/).
-   - Select the "Mumbai" network, as it's the test network for Polygon.
+   - Select the "Amoy" network, as it's the test network for Polygon.

 3. **Receive Matic Tokens**:
    - Paste your wallet address into the faucet's address field.